The best games and gadgets of E3 2021 | CNN Underscored

 When you can play it: Now (release dates vary by game)

 The Turtle Beach Recon Controller is the company’s first entry into the controller space, and while we haven’t gone hands-on yet, our previous experience with Turtle Beach products has us eager to take its compelling feature set for a spin.
-This $59 wired gamepad offers textured grips designed to keep your hands cool, two remappable buttons on the rear and a Pro-Aim focus mode built to help you get more precise shots in games like Call of Duty and Fortnite.
+This $60 wired gamepad offers textured grips designed to keep your hands cool, two remappable buttons on the rear, and a Pro-Aim focus mode built to help you get more precise shots in games like Call of Duty and Fortnite.
 Those are perks you can’t get on the standard Xbox Wireless Controller that costs the same.

 But we’re especially excited about the onboard audio controls, which let you take advantage of Turtle Beach’s signature audio features using any gaming headset that you plug into the controller’s headphone jack.
-Those include Superhuman Hearing for better spotting enemy footsteps, mic monitoring for hearing your own voice clearly and multiple sound profiles — all of which helped make the Turtle Beach Stealth 700 our favorite wireless gaming headset.
-Between its ability to bring those perks to any pair of headphones while offering extra grips and buttons over the standard Xbox controller, we’re especially eager to get our hands on the Recon controller later this year.
+Those include Superhuman Hearing for better spotting enemy footsteps, mic monitoring for hearing your own voice clearly, and multiple sound profiles — all of which helped make the Turtle Beach Stealth 700 our favorite wireless gaming headset.
+With its ability to bring those perks to any pair of headphones while offering extra grips and buttons over the standard Xbox controller, we’re especially eager to get our hands on the Recon controller later this year.

 Where you can use it: Xbox Series X|S, Xbox One, PC